Welcome to St. Julie Billiart Catholic Church

 THIS IS A SCAM.
 DO NOT RESPOND.

 If you did not receive an email blast from the office about this on June 25, we DO NOT have your current email address.
 Please email the office at firstname.lastname@example.org and ask to be added to our email list.

 St. Julie's Sunday Mass Online

-As our church reopens on Pentecost, Mass videos will continue to be provided on our website.
+As our church reopens, Mass videos will continue to be provided on our website.
 We will record the 5:00 p.m.
 Saturday Vigil Mass and it will be available late on Saturday evening for Sunday morning.
 The link below will work when the video is ready for viewing.
 To view and participate with St. Julie's, simply click on an underlined listing.
 See our Media Archive for previous videos.